UT-ADL/e2e-rally-estonia/docs/lidar_as_camera.md

 ## Models

 [Pretrained models](../models/lidar-camera-paper) are included with the code.
-All training runs were also logged using [Weight & Biases](https://wandb.ai/rometaidla/lanefollowing-ut-camera-vs-lidar?workspace=user-).
+All training runs were also logged and can be seen in
+[Weight & Biases](https://wandb.ai/rometaidla/lanefollowing-ut-camera-vs-lidar?workspace=user-).

-Models can be retrained by following these instructions:
+Models can be retrained by following these instructions.

 ### Camera models

+To train model using Camera input:

 ```bash
 python train.py --model-name camera-v1 --input-modality nvidia-camera --output-modality steering_angle  --model-type pilotnet --patience 10 --max-epochs 100